CSCfi/swift-browser-ui/docs/source/tools.rst

 ~~~~~~
 The charts in documentation are made with `Dia <http://dia-installer.de/doc/en/index.html>`_.
 The program is old
 fashioned, but versatile and can be installed without adding repositories,
-with the added benefit of not requiring the use of browser toools for making
+with the added benefit of not requiring the use of browser tools for making
 the charts.
 Charts are located in ``docs/charts``, and the exported vector
 graphics file is linked into the documentation image directory.